-Print-outs from web pages are considered original documents.
+Print-outs from Web webpages are considered original documents.

-The CDA staff member who views the original document must make a photocopy.
+The CDA staff member who views the original document must make a photocopy, annotate the copy with the name of the person who provided the document and the date the original was viewed, and sign the copy.